Frequently Asked Questions

-The difference between a regular bucket and a super pail is that the super pail has a mylar bag inside the bucket.
+The super pail has a mylar bag inside the bucket.
 The product is sealed inside the mylar bag and then sealed inside the bucket.
-The regular bucket does not have this extra mylar bag lining protecting the product.
+The mylar bag provides extra protection for the product helping it to store longer and protecting the product from any deficiencies that may exist in the bucket.
 The super pails are best for long-term storage.

 Not necessarily.
 Some companies do not completely fill their cans creating the illusion of a better price.
 These cans may be cheaper than those we sell, but there is more empty space in those cans.
 We fill our cans as full as possible, so there is not a lot of air space inside the can.
 One way to determine the best price and value for your money is to compare the cost per ounce of product.
 Also, it is important to remember that the taste and quality of the product may vary depending on the grade and quality of the ingredients used to make the product.

 Products purchased in bulk (bags or boxes) will need to be repackaged in air-tight containers (buckets, cans, or mylar bags) for long-term storage.
 Mylar bags should be kept in rodent proof containers for extra protection.

 The ideal or optimum temperature for long-term food storage is 60˚F in a cool, dry place where the temperature remains fairly constant.
 Extreme fluctuations in temperature can cause the food to lose its nutritional value.